Flunking Democracy

 You also play an important role in keeping an eye on what is happening at your school.

-Your PTA can help jump start a discussion on civic education.
+Your PTA can help start a discussion about civic education.
 Work with your principal to set up an event to help your school community understand what’s happening at your school.
 What are the activities?
 How are children learning?

 Below are some questions you can use from the ECS Guidebook of Six Proven Practices of Effective Civics Education.